 And earlier if you recall, I mentioned that traders are trapped.

 Who are these traders that got trapped?

-They are basically traders who when they short the breakdown.
+They are basically traders who went to short the breakdown!

 Most traders are feeling the pinch right now.